Watt: Conventions in the electric power industry

-In the electric power industry, megawatt electrical (MWe or MW_{e}) refers by convention to the electric power produced by a generator, while megawatt thermal or thermal megawatt (MWt, MW_{t}, or MWth, MW_{th}) refers to thermal power produced by the plant.
+In the electric power industry, megawatt electrical (MWe or MW_{e}) refers by convention to the electric power produced by a generator, while megawatt thermal or thermal megawatt (MWt, MW_{t}, or MWth, MW_{th}) refers to thermal power produced by the plant and megawatt mechanical (MW_{m}) to mechanical power.
 For example, the Embalse nuclear power plant in Argentina uses a fission reactor to generate 2,109 MW_{t} (i.e. heat), which creates steam to drive a turbine, which generates 648 MW_{e} (i.e. electricity).
 Other SI prefixes are sometimes used, for example gigawatt electrical (GW_{e}).
 The International Bureau of Weights and Measures, which maintains the SI-standard, states that further information about a quantity should not be attached to the unit symbol but instead to the quantity symbol (e.g., P_{th} = 270 W rather than P = 270 W_{th}) and so these unit symbols are non-SI.
 In compliance with SI, the energy company Ørsted A/S uses the unit megawatt for produced electrical power and the equivalent unit megajoule per second for delivered heating power in a combined heat and power station such as Avedøre Power Station.

 When describing alternating current (AC) electricity, another distinction is made between the watt and the volt-ampere.
 While these units are equivalent for simple resistive circuits, they differ when loads exhibit electrical reactance.